Imanuella74/ambulance-cctv-detection/README.md

 ```

 ## Dataset Preprocessing
-To minimize Overfit and improving variance in the training data, we used `ImageDataGenerator` to augment the train Dataset.
+To minimize Overfit and improving variance in the training data, we used `ImageDataGenerator` function to augment the train Dataset.
+The fuction respectively label each image based on their folder name.
 ```python
 train_datagen = ImageDataGenerator(
     rescale=(1/255.),              # normalize the image vector, by dividing with 255.